sakura7621/aframe_vr_house/README.md

 ![Overview](/screenshots/beginning_scene.png)

-This is a basic web-based VR application that allows you to navigate through a decorated house and interact with some objects inside.
+This is a basic web-based VR application that allows us to navigate through a decorated house and interact with some objects inside.
 In this project, we decorated a 2-floor house [6], furnished the room, and created some interactions and animations.
 The application was implemented with [A-FRAME framework](https://aframe.io/) [1].